mvexel/OSMQualityMetrics/README.md

 The script will generate a number of output files:

-- ways.* : A shapefile containing all way geometries with version and timestamp attributes.
+- `ways.*` : A shapefile containing all way geometries with `version` and `timestamp` attributes.
-- metrostats.csv : The data metrics.
+- `metrostats.csv` : The data metrics.
-- userstats.csv : User statistics.
+- `userstats.csv` : User statistics.

+Sample metrostats.csv and userstats.csv files are included in the `example-output` directory

 Notes
 =====